 - check this blog of guys from Cayenne Apps – they wrote interesting SWOT of companies like NEST, Netflix, Toyota, or Nike.

 - here’s another a real-life example of using SWOT in small start-up consultancy.

 Using SWOT Analysis PowerPoint template

-Watch our ‘How It Works’ videos or check demo presentation at Slideshare:
+Check our ‘How It Works’ page or demo presentation at Slideshare: